awillats/cloctools/README.md

 ### Real-time utilities ([RTXI](http://rtxi.org/), [TDT](https://www.tdt.com/) )
 ## RTXI
-RTXI, the Real-Time eXperiment Interface, is a hard real-time data acquisition and control application for biological research.
+[RTXI](http://rtxi.org/), the Real-Time eXperiment Interface, is a hard real-time data acquisition and control application for biological research.
 At its core is a Real-Time Operating System (RTOS), which uses a modified Linux kernel to provide deterministic control in a variety of experimental settings.
 RTXI is a fast, free, and open-source system currently used in labs all over the world to probe diverse, technologically challenging problems, such as dynamic probing of ion-channel function, control of cardiac arrhythmia dynamics, and control of deep-brain stimulation patterns.
-We have repositories with useful tools for interfacing with and configuring RTXI>
+We have repositories with useful tools for interfacing with and configuring RTXI.

 - [rtxi-settings](https://github.com/stanley-rozell/rtxi-settings) -  RTXI experiment settings
 - [stimLoader](https://github.com/stanley-rozell/rtxi-stimLoader) - Stimulus and parameter I/O